We may receive compensation when you click on links to products from our partners.

 Retain Your Work-Life Balance

 Even if you’ve found a career that you love, you’ll quickly come unstuck if you do not retain a good work-life balance.
 Keep to a healthy schedule, and adopt flexible working arrangements if you can.
 Take the opportunity to telecommute, and ensure that you take regular breaks throughout the day.
 Once you’ve established a healthy work-life balance, it’s far easier to remain productive and work on your career goals.
 Set yourself a workweek self-care routine, to avoid becoming lethargic and burnt out.
-When you’re
+When you’re working from home it’s particularly important to ensure that you retain a healthy schedule.

 You can view more about the country’s work-life balance from the survey here.
 Here’s hoping we will all tip our scales for the better this year.